bjnvera/predicting_age/README.md

 ### Intro
-Repo used for developing code for AML project predicting age via MRI features
+Repo used for developing code for the AML project **Predicting age via MRI features**

 ### Setup
-It is recommended to
-- work in a virtual environment (venv)
+It is recommended, however optional, to work in a virtual environment (venv).

 1. Update pip
 ```